What is Coaching?

 Efficacious coaching is a relationship that is based on respect and trust.
-This is helpful to establish a safe and open environment between the coach and coachee.
-In the course of time, this kind of relationship lets the coachee feel secure to uncover their potential and move ahead in the course of transformation.
+This is helpful to establish a safe and open environment between the coach and coaches.
+In the course of time, this kind of relationship lets the coaches feel secure to uncover their potential and move ahead in the course of transformation.
 The Scrum Master acts as a gateway to enable trust-based relationships.

 2. Generative Listening.